FennStatistics/CAMdatasets/README.md

 # CAMdatasets
 All available CAM data sets collected for future analysis.
-If you want to analyze the CAM data please write: <julius.fenn@psychologie.uni-freiburg.de>
+If you want to analyze the CAM or survey data please write: <julius.fenn@psychologie.uni-freiburg.de>

 ## available CAM data